 Instead of nodes and links we’re showing a heatmap.
 When we search for “liquor store”, we now get a clearer view of potential crime hotspots.

-It’s clear where events have taken place, and again, the Time Bar lets us to slice the visualization by date and time.
-This may be useful information for officer dispatch or analysis purposes.
+It’s clear where events have taken place, and again, the time bar lets us slice the visualization by date and time.
+This is useful information for officer dispatch or analysis purposes.
 For example, liquor store crimes committed outside those hotspots at unusual times may represent outliers that need further investigation.

-This post focused on a small subset of the data available to law enforcement, namely CAD and RMS data.
-Graph visualization helps to provide a holistic view of crimes at both an event-level and trend-level that help analysts and officers fight crimes more efficiently.
+This post focused on a small subset of the data available to law enforcement, specifically CAD and RMS data.
+Advanced timeline and graph visualization helps to provide a holistic view of crimes at both an event-level and trend-level that help analysts and officers fight crimes more efficiently.